philthompson10/pyqtdeploy/doc/sysroot.rst

             the archive directory.
         :return: the name of the archive directory.

+    .. py:method:: unpack_wheel(wheel_path)

+        .. versionadded:: 3.2.0

+        A wheel is unpacked in the target Python installation's ``site-packages`` directory.

+        :param str wheel_path: the pathname of the wheel file.

     .. py:method:: unsupported(detail=None)

         Issue an error message that the version of the component is